Diheng/aishu/content/posts/Testing_post.md

 ---
 date: "2024-09-05T16:09:13-06:00"
-title: A coming back testing post
+title: You are not your tool
-draft: false
+draft: true
 categories:
   - Non-fiction
 tags: ["Non-fiction"]